Snake (zodiac): Years and elements

-People born within these date ranges can be said to have been born in the "Year of the Snake", while also bearing the following elemental sign:
+According to Chinese and related traditions, people born within the date ranges of the snake year have been said to have been born in the "Year of the Snake".
+Each snake year may traditionally be said to correspond with a cycle of five changes of Wuxing (Chinese philosophy), often translated as "elements".
+The following table lists dates for years of the snake together with the associated elemental signs:

 In Japan, the new sign of the zodiac starts on 1 January, while in China it starts, according to the traditional Chinese calendar, at the new moon that falls between 21 January and 20 February, so that persons born in January or February may have two different signs in the two countries, but persons born in late February (i.e. on or after 20 February) automatically have one sign in both countries.

 Basic astrological associations

+Astrology is a cross-cultural phenomenon which remains popular in many cultures or subcultures.
+These modern trends include a tendency towards syncretism, in which various beliefs of different origin are compounded together.
+The following table gives examples of this, with such popular ideas as lucky numbers (numerology), lucky colors and lucky times (general aspects of the idea of luck), together with the suggestions toward choosing a suitable partner for an intimate relationship, marriage, or business, for people born during a snake year or generally for the year.